 Correcting Forward Head Posture

-The methods vary from lifting weights, muscle therapy, vibrational cervical traction devices, head weights, adjustments and/or manipulations of spinal vertebra, postural re-education, ergonomic modifications, corrective pillows, back supports, …. the list is almost endless of simple home based measures to complicated and expensive office based procedures.
+The methods vary from, muscle therapy, cervical traction devices, adjustments and/or manipulations of spinal vertebra, postural re-education, ergonomic modifications, corrective pillows, back supports, …. the list is almost endless of simple home based measures to complicated and expensive office based procedures.
 Any help in the right direction is beneficial, even easy posture first aid measures.

 Although there are many muscle groups involved, research has found that the deep muscles in front of the neck are a main culprit involved with forward head posture.
 These muscles become overstretched and weakened, allowing the head to move further into the forward head posture.
 A simple but specific neck stretching exercise can help with this.
 It is a simple exercise or stretch which involves reversing the motion produced in forward head posture.
 This is a primary factor in correcting forward head posture.
 It takes some practice, but it has been shown to improve posture and has the ability in some cases to immediately affect neck pain and related headaches.